-Offics.
-Exclusions: Mathematics Standard Numeracy Prerequisites: The syllabus is designed for students with an excellent understandin g of mathematics who have shown that they possess special aptitude for the subject.
+Course Tymes Board Davidened Course Course Code: MX2 Course Type: Board Developed Course Course Code: IVIAZ Units: 1 Exclusions: Mathematics Standard 1 Mathematics Standard 2 Numeracy Prerequisites: Year 11 Mathematics Advanced and Year 11 Mathematics Extension 1 ■ The syllabus is designed for students with an excellent understanding of mathematics who have shown that they possess special aptitude for the subject.
 This course can only be taken in Year 12 (HSC).
-Students who have e gained outstanding results in the Extension 1 course in Year 11 (Preliminary) will be eligible to take th is course. · · · · · · · · · · · · · · · · · · ·
+Students who have gained outstanding result the Extension 1 course in Yea r 11 (Preliminary) will b e eligible to take this course.
+Corequisites Mathematics Extension 1